The Oral-B Pro 2000 is the number one, best-ever selling electric toothbrush.

 Recharging is simply a matter of plugging the charging unit into an electrical outlet and sitting the toothbrush handle on the charging unit.

 You may find the brush needs recharging more frequently over time – you should deplete the battery by not placing it on the charging station until it is fully discharged – and then fully recharge it.
-The manufacturer recommends you deplete and recharge your brush every six months; if you do that, you should continue to get a week’s worth of brushing out of a single charge.
+Oral-B recommend you deplete and recharge your brush every six months; if you do that, you should continue to get a week’s worth of brushing out of a single charge.

 Note that it comes with a 2 pin charger (as all bathroom small appliances have to do), so make sure you have a 2-pin to 3-pin adapter, or buy one at the same time you get a brush.
 You may think this is a bit of a rip off, but it’s the same with all bathroom electrical appliances, it’s against regulations to supply the adapter with the appliance.